gilzero/rndreamer/README.md

 Use only npm.
 Remove Bun and Yarn.

-When forking the project, perform a clean install.
+When forking the project, perform a clean install:
-Delete the node_modules folder before reinstalling dependencies.
+- Delete the node_modules folder
-Delete the .expo folder before reinstalling dependencies.
+- Delete the .expo folder
-Delete the dist folder before reinstalling dependencies.
+- Delete the dist folder (this is regenerated during build)
-Delete the web-build folder before reinstalling dependencies.
+- Delete the web-build folder
-Delete lock files before reinstalling dependencies.
+- Delete lock files

 one liner command to clean install: